Advances in boron nitride nanostructures: from h-BN to BN nanotubes and quantum dots for energy applications

 Abstract

-Traditional Boron Nitride (BN) material is a resistant refractory compound of boron and nitrogen with various crystalline forms.
-BN is electronic to carbon and, thus in the same way carbon exists as graphite in the hexagonal phase.
-The hexagonal form that corresponds to graphite is used as a lubricant and an add-on to cosmetic products because of its higher stability and limpness.
-Even through physical and chemical modification, h-BN shows tuneful properties that make it interesting for energy conversion and storage devices.
-The excellent stability and environment-friendly nature make h-BN-derived materials, particularly for green energy applications.
-Various predominant technologies are available to satisfy zero emissions of CO2 but still face many challenges such as poor safety, limited cycle life, low efficiency, etc. The h-BN is attractive due to its mechanical strength, chemical inertness, and extraordinary thermal stability which have appeared to meet some challenges of energy storage devices.
-This review provided an overview of functional properties, their energy-related applications, and future challenges and advancement of BN materials.
+Traditional boron nitride (BN) is a resistant refractory compound of boron and nitrogen with various crystalline forms.
+BN is isoelectronic to carbon and hence exists in the same way that carbon exists in graphite in the hexagonal phase.
+The hexagonal form, corresponding to graphite, is used as a lubricant and additive in cosmetic products because of its high stability and limpness.
+Even through physical and chemical modification, h-BN shows tunable properties that make it interesting for application in energy conversion and storage devices.
+Their excellent stability and environmentally friendly nature make BN-derived materials particularly suitable for green energy applications.
+Various predominant technologies are available to satisfy the zero emissions of CO2 but still face many challenges such as poor safety, limited cycle life, and low efficiency. h-BN is attractive due to its mechanical strength, chemical inertness, and extraordinary thermal stability, which appear to meet some challenges faced by energy storage devices.
+This review provides an overview of functional properties, energy-related applications, and future challenges in the advancement of BN materials.

 Article information